The story of sunglasses

 There are numerous options when it comes to choosing sunglasses.
 You can find shades that fit over prescription glasses, flip up or clip onto regular frames, sports sunglasses and more.
 Photochromic lenses are another option, which automatically darken outdoors and lighten again indoors.
 Polarized lenses help reduce glare from reflective surfaces, such as water, sand or concrete.

-The good news is, with a range of retail options in stores and online, you can find sunglasses in just about any style, shape, color and size to fit your budget and personal preferences.
+With a range of retail options in stores and online, you can find sunglasses in just about any style, shape, color and size to fit your budget and personal preferences.

 READ NEXT: Different types of sunglasses: Styles, shapes & top choices